The spookiest time of the year means Halloween movies are hitting theatres in Kansas City.

 Halloween Movies Showing in Kansas City

 The Screenland Armour Theatre is one of Kansas City’s few operating historic theatres.
-They have a full lineup of scary and freaky movies featured during this celebration of all things creepy.
+They have a full lineup of scary and freaky movies featured during this celebration of all things creepy, during SHOCKtober.

-See here for specific movies and showing dates.
+See here for specific movies and details for SHOCKtober at the Screenland Armour Theatre.

 Multiple AMC Theatres in Kansas City